You didn’t ask me, but I’m gonna tell you how I’m getting my 1,000 true followers / fans!

 8. Leave a link to your website on all your social media accounts.

 I have a link to my blog in my instagram bio, my twitter, on youtube links and most of my other accounts.
 Make sure to do this even on your inactive accounts.
 You never know, you can get closer to those 1,000 true followers by just leaving your link behind.
+My old blog is still active just so people there can find this blog.

-9. Collaborate with content creators like you.
+9. Collab with creators like you.

 So I’m still not very good at this because I don’t have time to chat with anyone.